talkcartservice-debu/talkcart120/backend/README.md

 # TalkCart Backend

-A scalable backend API built with Node.js, Express, and MongoDB for the TalkCart Web3 super application.
+A scalable backend API built with Node.js, Express, and MongoDB for the TalkCart Web3 talkcart app.

 ## 🏗️ Architecture Overview